A Multi-Stakeholder Forum With Entrepreneurs, Policy makers, NGOs, Students and Academics

 How can we change this situation?
 For Friend In Need India (FIN) an NGO that functions as a teaching, training and action research laboratory, it is imminently clear that the solution does not lie in simply mobilizing finances to build another two billion toilets.
 First, we must get out of the silo mode and recognize the complementarity between water, sanitation, waste management and then gain engagement – from all economic players including citizens.
 Second, with climate change and dwindling water resources, it is imperative to transition towards circular models with respect to sanitation, water, waste management and citizen’s behaviour.

-To illustrate the above arguments, on World Toilet Day, we are thrilled to present our change makers: a sanitopreneur, a wastepreneur and an engaged policy maker.
+To illustrate the above arguments, on World Toilet Day, we are thrilled to present our change makers: a sanitopreneur, three NGO members and two engaged policy makers.
 So register for our event and join the #Igiveashit community at: https://forms.gle/xcLYXmZRLdYNELzU7.
 Full brochures and reminders will be sent to registered participants.
 For queries, write to: email@example.com.